Dev4rno/devarno/_posts/jokes-votes-launch.md

 ##### 1. Public debugging

-Debugging a [#buildinpublic](https://bsky.app/search?q=%23buildinpublic) with a 'time restriction' is no joke.
+Debugging a [#buildinpublic](https://bsky.app/search?q=%23buildinpublic) project with a 'time restriction' is no joke.
 I ran into several issues with the random joke fetcher and voting system, and debugging them with users watching was intense.
 But every issue was a learning experience.

 ##### 2. Deployment disasters